 F&F’s eighth film is shockingly dark.
 Although the Shaw brothers were no small opponents in the sixth and seventh entries, the enemy now is upgraded to mega-villain.
 Cyberterrorist Cipher (played uncannily by Charlize Theron) is violent, yes.
 But she’s also the first villain in the franchise to launch plans for world domination.
 She seduces, she blackmails, and—quite disturbingly—threatens to murder an infant.
 As Cipher seeks control of global surveillance and technology systems, her motives are deep, existential, and modern.
 To see the normally light-hearted franchise take on topics so grim is unexpected.

 But not to worry: We’ve saved the lightest for last.
 Hobbs & Shaw is a new thing entirely for the franchise—an agile, free, and, above all, funny entry.
 (This does make perfect sense, as Deadpool 2 director David Leitch steps in.)
 In the earlier films, Tyrese and Ludacris’ witty banter provided most of the comic relief.
 But Dwayne Johnson, as Hobbs, and Jason Statham, as Shaw, might steal their crown.
-Impressive supporting roles are icing on the cake: a returning Helen Mirren as Shaw’s criminal mum; Ryan Reynolds as a CIA agent with a crush on The Rock; and Kevin Hart as the clingy Air Marshal Dinkley.
+Impressive supporting roles are icing on the cake: a returning Helen Mirren as Shaw’s criminal mum; Ryan Reynolds as a CIA agent with a crush on Johnson; and Kevin Hart as the clingy Air Marshal Dinkley.